Judgment Day: In Your House

-Judgment Day: In Your House was the 25th In Your House and inaugural Judgment Day professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF; WWE as of 2002).
+Judgment Day: In Your House was a 1998 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the 25th In Your House event and inaugural Judgment Day event.
 It took place on October 18, 1998, at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.
 Nine professional wrestling matches were scheduled on the event's card.

-The main event saw The Undertaker and Kane fighting each other, despite their alliance at the time, for the WWF Championship which was vacant at the time after company owner Vince McMahon stripped former champion "Stone Cold" Steve Austin to further the storyline.
-Austin was made special guest referee for the match, a role he was not keen to accept.
+The main event saw The Undertaker and Kane fighting each other, despite their alliance at the time, for the WWF Championship which had been vacated after company owner Vince McMahon stripped former champion "Stone Cold" Steve Austin to further the storyline.
+Austin was made the special guest referee for the match, a role he was not keen to accept.
 The card included four other championship matches.
 All WWF championships except the WWF Women's Championship, which had been reinstated only a month before, were contested at the event.

 This was one of the In Your House events which later became the title of an annual pay-per-view, replacing the method at the time of making new names for all events aside from the "Big Five" (Royal Rumble, WrestleMania, King of the Ring, SummerSlam, and Survivor Series).
 Judgment Day returned in May 2000, becoming the promotion's annual May PPV until its final event in 2009.

 Production

 Background

+The event was held at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.

 In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
-They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
 Judgment Day: In Your House was the 25th In Your House event and took place on October 18, 1998, at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.